The divorce process

 Depending on the situation, some couples work together to settle the outstanding matters.
 They can do this through alternative dispute resolutions such as a settlement meeting, mediation or negotiation.
-Other parties can resolve matters by both using separate divorce lawyers and going through the Court process.
-The length of time and methods used for each resolution and ultimately finalize a divorce, vary based on the different issues and choices the parties make.
+Other parties can resolve matters by both using divorce separation lawyers in Calgary and going through the Court process.
+The length of time and methods used for each resolution and ultimately finalize a divorce vary based on the different issues and choices the parties make.

 If you have questions about your particular situation, please contact one of our divorce lawyers.

 While the divorce process is different for all parties, most divorces start with each party obtaining legal counsel or agreeing to attend mediation or arbitration without the intervention of any Calgary family law and divorce lawyers.
 In most cases, a file begins with an exchange of basic financial information or disclosure.

 A large part of the divorce process is gathering financial information about each party, to ensure that the divorce process is fair.
 The disclosure process is meant to provide an overall picture of the income, real and personal property of the parties so that issues regarding support and division of assets and liabilities can be resolved – this is where divorce law services in Calgary can really help.

 In order to be legally divorced in Alberta, you must meet certain requirements:

 - You and/or your spouse must have been an ordinary resident in Alberta for at least one year.